Chart Color Schemes

 Health

-Health performance in Sunshine Bay is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts
+Health performance in Sunshine Bay is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

 Frequently Asked Questions - Health